 Instructions

-- Rinse the rice by putting it in a bowl with water, and gently rubbing it between your hands.
+- Wash the uncooked rice by putting it in a bowl with water, and gently rubbing it between your hands.
 Strain and rinse the rice.
-Return the rice to the bowl and cover with fresh cold water by 1 - 2 inches.
-Set aside to soak.
+Return it to the bowl and cover with fresh cold water by 1 - 2 inches.
+Set aside to soak until you need to add it to the casserole.
+Tip: Soaking the rice shortens the cooking time.

-- Add the broth, diced tomatoes, corn, black beans, and tomato sauce.
+- Add the broth, diced tomatoes, corn, black beans, tomato sauce, and soaked rice.
 Bring to a simmer, and stir in the baby spinach and half of the cheese.

-- Cover the pan, and simmer for 20 - 30 minutes, until the rice is al dente.
+- Cover the pot and simmer for 20 - 30 minutes until the rice is tender.

-- Spread the remaining cheese over the casserole, and slide the pan under the broiler to melt and slightly brown the cheese to your own preference.
+- Spread the remaining cheese over the casserole, and slide the pot under the broiler to melt the cheese.

-- Serve warm, topped with a scoop of sour cream, a little cilantro or parsley, and chopped avocado.
+- Serve warm, topped with a scoop of sour cream, cilantro or parsley, and chopped avocado.